-Labour Management Action Plan
+7.2.1 Labour Management Plan

-It is envisaged that during construction phase of the project, labourers for various jobs such as civil, mechanical and electrical works will be hired through authorised manpower agencies.
+It is envisaged that during construction phase of Hansdiha GSS, labourers for various jobs such as civil, mechanical and electrical works will be hired through authorised manpower agencies.
 It is anticipated that the peak labour requirement during construction phase of the project will be approx. 50 persons involving unskilled, semi-skilled and skilled labourers.
 Unskilled labourers is likely to be recruited from local villages, while semi-skilled and skilled labourers (approx. 10 to 15) may come from outside area.
 For labourer, who will spend the night onsite, accommodation will be provided.